-For AGES I’ve been trying to visit (for more than 6 months, but our schedules kept clashing!), and at last long I managed to pop in for lunch when Mr John and I spent the weekend at the Waterfall Lodge.
+For AGES I’ve been trying to visit (for more than 6 months, but our schedules kept clashing!) and at last long I managed to pop in for lunch with Mr John, while staying at the Waterfall Lodge.

 Why Visit Foliage?

-- Easy location in the heart of town
+- Easy location in the heart of town.

-- Warm and inviting asmosphere and staff
+- Warm and inviting atmosphere and staff.

-- Best wine list
+- Excellent wine list.

 Lunch at Foliage

 Passing the smoker on the street corner, Mr John and I were warmly welcomed by the hostess, Lee-ann, and shown to our table.
-We sat next to a large fireplace, which was a perfect break from the cold Franschhoek air.
-While I was offered a wine list, I was happy to go with the server’s recommendation – he knows the restaurant and food best, why mess with it?
+We sat next to a large fireplace, which was a perfect break from the cold Franschhoek air, but did give me a little bit of hay fever!

 The surprising element was the toasted corn, which added a touch of sweetness and toastiness.
 From this bowl onwards, I knew there would be NO CHANCE that visitors could complain about portion size!
-I was also a bit sick so this broth went down well.
+I was also a bit sick so this warm broth was a pleasure.

 The smoked cheese cake was also unlike anything I’d had before.
-I wasn’t too convinced about the flavour of the smoke, but I think it’s because I was sick and probably wasn’t tasting it in its entirety.
-It did taste a little “gassy” opposed to “woody”.
+I wasn’t too convinced about the flavour of the smoke, but I think it’s because I was sick and probably couldn’t taste all the layers that smoking cheese delivers.
+It did, however, taste a little “gassy” opposed to “woody”.

 Mains at Foliage

 For mains Mr John had the beef and I had the roast pork.
-The beef was “as pretty as a picture” with onion boats filled with gravy and sauteed mushrooms below and super tender beef.
+The beef was “as pretty as a picture” with onion boats filled with gravy, sauteed mushrooms below and super tender beef.

-Find Foliage on Franschhoek main road here or call 21 876 2328 to book.
+Watch more in the video embedded below or find Foliage on Franschhoek main road here or call 21 876 2328 to book.
 (Closed on Sundays.)